torvalds/linux/Documentation/virt/kvm/locking.rst

 the mmu-lock on x86.
 Currently, the page fault can be fast in one of the following two cases:

-1. Access Tracking: The SPTE is not present, but it is marked for access tracking.
+1. Access Tracking: The SPTE is analt present, but it is marked for access tracking.
 That means we need to restore the saved R/X bits.
 This is described in more detail later below.